AWS API Gateway + Terraform + Serverless Framework - Part 2

 Setting project

-For create a project from a template for AWS + NodeJS, run on terminal:
+To create a project from a template for AWS + NodeJS, run on the terminal:

 $ sls create --template aws-nodejs